3osmic/Group3-repo-projects/API-Testing-Lab.md

 ### Step 6: The PUT Request (Postman Example)
+In order for you to update the user currently in the database, I included this html file that holds the user info:

+`admin_dashboard.html`

+Steps:
+1. Copy the local host website
+2. Paste the link in the `PUT` HTTP method url area
+3. Add `/update_user/(username)` to the end of the url
+4. Click `Send`
+5. You should see a `200` request
+6. Click `Preview` in the columns below to see the new updated input boxes
+7. Go back to your code editor and refresh the database to see your updated username and email info

+Example:

 ### Step 7: The DELETE Request (Postman Example)
+In order for you to delete the user currently in the database, I included this html file that holds the user info:

+`admin_dashboard.html`

+Steps:
+1. Copy the local host website
+2. Paste the link in the `DELETE` HTTP method url area
+3. Add `/delete_user/(username)` to the end of the url
+4. Click `Send`
+5. You should see a `200` request
+6. Click `Preview` in the columns below to see the delete button
+7. Go back to your code editor and refresh the database to see your user has been deleted

+Example:

 ## FAQ (Frequently Asked Questions)
  <a id="faq"></a>